Betul district: Transport

-Betul railway station is major railway station of District, it's is located between Bhopal and Nagpur station.
+Betul railway station is a major railway station of its District, located between Bhopal and Nagpur station.

 Economy

 Betul is the fastest developing district of Madhya Pradesh according to ministry of statics.
 Betul is emeriging as an example of development from bottom to top .As in 2006 the Ministry of Panchayati Raj named Betul one of the country's 250 most backward districts (out of a total of 640).
 It was one of the 24 districts in Madhya Pradesh previously receiving funds from the Backward Regions Grant Fund Programme (BRGF).But today Betul has successfully achieved the title of one of the fastest emerging district in the central zone.